Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

     )<gnome-gio-set-input-config>],
 )

-Unfortunately, GIO does not exist within the sandboxing of Flatpak, which means that using it as is results in a crash.
+Unfortunately, GIO cannot access the system schemas within the sandboxing of Flatpak, which means that using it results in a crash.
 GIO is therefore not suitable and a workaround was necessary.
 Flatpak provides a command that allows running commands outside the sandbox called Flatpak-spawn.
 Subsequently, DConf was used again to get the layouts like on the first try.
 To find out if ReSet is running inside Flatpak's sandboxing, the environment variable "container" can be checked.
 If it exists, then ReSet is running inside the sandbox and the command can be spawned using flatpak-spawn.
 There is the possibility that a user can have the environment variable "container" defined, but this is currently the best way to check.
 If an alternative is found, then this will be replaced.
-Compared the the first try, Regex was not necessary anymore because with the knowledge from the second try, using the built-in variant was a much cleaner way and less error-prone.
+Compared to the first try, Regex was not necessary anymore because with the knowledge from the second try, using the built-in variant was a much cleaner way and less error-prone.
 In @gnome-keyboard-flatpak the updated version be seen.

 #let code = "
 let result = if getenv(\"container\").is_none() {